gssariev/overr-syncerr/README.md

 - **Wiki**: Updating the Wiki
 - **Subtitle Search**: allow users to send a 'search' requests for a specifc movie/series
+- **Library ID**: exploring a way to get library id based on library name

 ## Known issues (WIP)